ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Reboot Notebook**
 3. Requested deletion task cannot be cancelled.
 To proceed, please click **Confirm**

-> [Caution] How to retain your virtual environment and external libraries when rebooting the notebook:
+!!! danger "Caution"
-> When rebooting the notebook, the virtual environment and external libraries that the user create can be initialized.
+    When rebooting the notebook, the virtual environment and external libraries that the user create can be initialized.
-> In order to retain, configure your virtual environment by referring to [User Virtual Execution Environment Configuration](./console-guide/#_8).
+    In order to retain, configure your virtual environment by referring to [User Virtual Execution Environment Configuration](./console-guide/#_8).

 <a id="notebook.delete"></a>